acend/docsy-plus/README.md

 The features is used to dynamicaly replace content on html pages with a value taken from an URL param.
 This makes it possible to individualize content with references to your personal lab environment.

-Curently all occurences of the string `LOCALHOST` will be replaced with the given value.
+Curently all occurences of the configured string (see below) will be replaced with the given value.

 ### Enable the feature